The Definitive Best Practices for Web Content and Design

 - Using whitespace and images to break up content on your pages

-Following these conventions isn’t boring; it’s being clear and credible.
+Following these website best practices isn’t boring; it’s being clear and credible.

-There are plenty of design trends that you can bravely employ, especially when they support your understanding of how your users want to engage with you online.
+There are plenty of web design tips and trends you can bravely employ, especially when they support your understanding of how your users want to engage with you online.
 Trends arise as people change the way they interact with technology.

 For example, when it comes to copy, you’ve probably noticed that a new rule is to break up chunks of content into small, bite-sized pieces.
 This trend flies in the face of academic paper writing, business formats and certainly what we’re used to with printed books and papers.